umarhassan-mitodl/18.782-fall-2013/content/pages/syllabus.md

 Description
 -----------

 Arithmetic geometry lies at the intersection of algebraic geometry and number theory.
-Its primary motivation is the study of classical {{% resource_link "a4b8e932-16ca-4de6-a774-3ff55e19c088" "Diophantine problems" %}} from the modern perspective of algebraic geometry.
+Its primary motivation is the study of classical [Diophantine problems](http://en.wikipedia.org/wiki/Diophantine_equation) from the modern perspective of algebraic geometry.
 Topics include:

 1. Rational points on conics
 2.  _p_\-adic numbers